← All Articles

 A basic indicator nymph rig is simple to set up and fish:

-4. Cast upstream and across — give the fly time to sink into the strike zone.
+4. Cast upstream and across — give the fly time to sink into the strike zone before it reaches the fish.

-5. Dead-drift it — mend the line so the nymph drifts naturally at the current's speed.
+5. Dead-drift it — mend the line so the nymph drifts naturally at the current's speed, with no drag pulling it across the seam.

 6. Set on any pause — if the indicator dips, stalls, or twitches, set the hook; most takes are subtle.